MOAT is a collaboration between Marty Willson-Piper and composer/multi-instrumentalist Niko Röhlcke.

 MOAT’s second album is currently in the making and will be titled Poison Stream.
-Besides Marty Willson-Piper and Niko Röhlcke it features Eddie John (Stackridge) on drums and Olivia Willson-Piper on violin and cellolin.
+Besides Marty Willson-Piper and Niko Röhlcke it features Eddie John (Stackridge) on drums, Olivia Willson-Piper on violin, cellolin and backing vocals and Dare Mason on backing vocals.
 The record will be released through Schoolkids Records.

 “In the studio this Record Store Day weekend recording the Welsh wizard Eddie John’s drums for the new MOAT record, “Poison Stream.”

 “Niko has been down to Penzance where we have shaped the beginnings of 12 songs in the VIP Lounge recording studios that we will continue to work on in the new year to spring, also with Dare.”

 “I’m out in the country with unreliable internet, working with Niko on completing the demos for the next MOAT record.”

 “The MOAT project took one small step towards the future over the last couple of days, with Niko and I writing together in the Swedish countryside.
 Interestingly, and although it is actually just outside Stockholm, the nearest town is called Upplands Väsby, the home of your favourite former poodle-heads, Europe.”